praxsubba/Heat_Call_Single_Nucleus_Multiome/README.md

 # Single-Nucleus Multiome Analysis: Complete and Annotated Workflow

-This document provides a well-organized, thoroughly annotated, and reproducible R workflow for single-nucleus RNA-seq (snRNA-seq), single-nucleus ATAC-seq (snATAC-seq), and their integration using Seurat and Signac.
-The code is structured for clarity and ready for submission to GitHub as a supplement for high-impact publications[1][2][3].
+This repository provides a well-organized, thoroughly annotated, and reproducible R workflow for single-nucleus RNA-seq/ATAC-seq, and their integration using Seurat and Signac in heat call exposed embryos.
+The code is structured for clarity and ready for submission to GitHub as a supplement for publication in ______ [1][2][3].

 ---